NA-MIC/ProjectWeek/README.md

 - [30th Project Week](https://na-mic.github.io/ProjectWeek/PW30_2019_GranCanaria) will take place January 28 through February 1, 2019 in Las Palmas, Gran Canaria, Spain.

 **Plan ahead:**
-* A Project Week is scheduled for June 24-28, 2019 at MIT, Cambridge, MA.
+* The 31st Project Week is scheduled for June 24-28, 2019 at MIT, Cambridge, MA.
 * Please contact the organizers if you have interest in hosting a Project Week event.

 ## Past Project Weeks